A reporter’s rant: When we’re the story, you know it’s not good news

 The brightness, or magnitude, of many of Orion’s stars are in the 0 to 2 range.
 That might not sound all that impressive.
 But under the magnitude system - which was created 2,000 years ago by the Greek astronomer Hipparchus and tuned up by the English astronomer Norman Pogson in the 1800s - the lower the number, the brighter the star.

-In fact, really bright objects such as Venus, the full moon and, of course, the sun, go into the negative at -4, -13 and -26 magnitudes respectively.
+In fact, really bright objects such as Venus, the full Moon and, of course, the Sun, go into the negative at -4, -13 and -26 magnitudes respectively.

 Bears and queens